Trust Management for Internet of Things: A Systematic Literature Review: Related Work

 Guo et al. \cite{GUO20171} classified trust computation models for service management in IoT systems.
+Their classification is based on the techniques used in trust composition.
 They proposed five design dimensions for a trust computation model: trust composition, trust propagation, trust aggregation, trust update, and trust formation.
 The authors mentioned the pros and cons of each dimension's options.
 Finally, they also identified gaps in IoT trust computation research and suggested future research directions.
-This work was published before 2020 and the authors only mention the trust related attacks in their survey.
+This work was published before 2020, and the authors only mention trust-related attacks in their survey.

-Yan et al. \cite{YAN2014120} investigated the properties of trust, proposed objectives of IoT trust management, and provided a survey on the literature towards trustworthy IoT.
-Furthermore, the authors discussed unsolved issues, research challenges and propose a research model for holistic trust management in IoT.
-In order to conduct holistic IoT trust management, the trust properties that impact trust relationships were explored and classified into five categories: Trustee's objective properties, Trustee's subjective properties, Trustor's subjective properties, Trustor's objective properties and Context that the trust relationship resides in.
-This paper was published before 2020 and the authors do not mention the threat models of the papers included in their survey.
+Yan et al. \cite{YAN2014120} investigated the properties of trust, proposed objectives for IoT trust management, and provided a survey of the literature on trustworthy IoT.
+Furthermore, the authors discussed unsolved issues and research challenges, and proposed a research model for holistic trust management in IoT.
+To conduct holistic IoT trust management, the trust properties that impact trust relationships were explored and classified into five categories: Trustee's objective properties, Trustee's subjective properties, Trustor's subjective properties, Trustor's objective properties, and the Context in which the trust relationship resides.
+This paper was published before 2020, and the authors do not mention the threat models of the papers included in their survey.

-Singh et al. \cite{Singh} discussed the fog computing three layer architecture and state-of-the-art models.
-The bottom layer of Fog Computing comprises of IoT devices \cite{Singh}.
-Through their survey on Trust Management in Fog Computing Singh et al., also identified trust and security challenges.
-This recent work only focus in Fog Computing Architectures.
+Singh et al. \cite{Singh} discussed the fog computing three-layer architecture and state-of-the-art models.
+The bottom layer of Fog Computing comprises IoT devices \cite{Singh}.
+Through their survey on trust management in Fog Computing Singh et al., also identified trust and security challenges.
+This recent work only focuses on Fog Computing architectures.

-Kumar et al. \cite{KUMAR2021} focused on research regarding trust using the Blockchain technology in the IoT environment.
-The authors pointed out some challenges and issues of Trust Management in IoT proposing Blockchain based solutions.
+Kumar et al. \cite{KUMAR2021} focused on research regarding trust using Blockchain technology in the IoT environment.
+The authors pointed out some challenges and issues of trust management in IoT and proposed Blockchain-based solutions.
 Furthermore, some issues regarding the integration of Blockchain with IoT were discussed.
 Finally, a comparative analysis between traditional and Blockchain-based trust management techniques was presented.
-Kumar et al. only focus on blockchain related research.
+Kumar et al. only focus on blockchain-related research.